MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/understand-the-deployment-process.md

 ## Parent-child item representation

 These appear only in the new UI.
 Looks same as in the workspace.
-Child is not deployed but recreated on the target stage
+Child isn't deployed but recreated on the target stage

 :::image type="content" source="media/understand-the-deployment-process/parent-child.png" alt-text="Screenshot showing the depiction of a parent child relationship in the new UI.":::